rodrigoelp/little-stories/Unlikely adventures/11-Chapter-11.md

 *"Uh, uhmm, ouhm, uh..."* - struggled Hannah as her awareness overtook her body - *"something is crushing me"* - continued trying to move her legs covered by Amir.
 She kicked his legs out of the way reflexively.

 *"Ouch!"* - he said, regaining his senses as the world slowed down its spinning - *"...
-I don't know what I ordered but, it was the last drink that did it"* - he said apologetically, feeling the symptoms of a nasty hangover after a particularly forgettable night.
+I don't know what I ordered, but it was the last drink that did it"* - he said apologetically, feeling the symptoms of a nasty hangover after a particularly forgettable night.

 *"Huh?"* - replied Hannah slowly gaining an understanding of the current world - *"... are we back?
 We are back!"*

-*"Yes"* - replied Sam standing up leaning on the statue - *"I guess, we beat the trial of water."*
+*"Yes"* - replied Sam standing up leaning on the statue - *"I guess, we've beaten the trial of water."*

 *"We finished the trial of water but my mouth feels so dry"* - said Amir sitting down, rubbing his forehead with both hands.

 *"Gosh...
-You've been eating sand, Amir"* - said Hannah slightly rolling her eyes, similarly to teenager getting embarrassed by their boyfriend.
+You've been eating sand, Amir"* - said Hannah slightly rolling her eyes, similarly to a teenager getting embarrassed by their boyfriend.
 She stretched her hand to guide him to spit the sand away.